isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 If you are a landlord who has been served with the Notice of Negotiation and you think you are eligible for the landlord hardship relief, please serve and lodge the **Notice for Compensation** within the specified time.

-For more details on how to serve and lodge a Notice for Compensation, please refer here <hyperlink to (2) Process for renegotiation of contract terms and termination of contract>
+For more details on how to serve and lodge a Notice for Compensation, please refer [here](/realign/process-renegotiation).

 ### <a name="5repayment">Repayment Scheme for Hire-Purchase and Equipment Rental Contracts</a> <a href="#s5" title="Return to top">↩</a> ###